-Meanwhile, there are forces at work over which the farmer has little or no control.
+Meanwhile, there are forces at work over which our gardener has little or no control.
 Some are social, economic, and political, like fluctuations in buyer preferences, the cost of living, minimum wage, supply and demand, the willingness of banks to make loans, governmental policies, and so on.
 These are harder to be aware of and work with, but if a farmer will stay in touch and change with the times, the farm can continue to thrive.

 The most ungovernable force of all is Nature.
 Sometimes our land is extremely difficult to work with.
 Maybe it’s on a steep slope, is full of rocks, lacks a source of water, or has uneven terrain or infertile soil.
 Then, of course, there’s the weather.
 Sometimes it rains too much.
 Sometimes it doesn’t rain enough.
 Some crops are destroyed by blights and bugs.
 Some freeze; some can’t take the heat.
 Then there’s hail, fire, floods, tornadoes, hurricanes, tsunamis, earthquakes, erupting volcanoes….well, you get the picture.

 Now here’s the thing.
 Dreams, emotions, and our physical and psychological inheritance (the land we have to work with), are Nature.
-Like hurricanes, dirt, and crocodiles, they simply are what they are.
-Farmers do not create the land or weather, and our egos do not create our bodies, psyches, emotions or dreams.
+Like hurricanes, insects, dirt, and crocodiles, they simply are what they are.
+Gardeners do not create the land or weather, and our egos do not create our bodies, psyches, emotions or dreams.

 Our dreams, emotions, and bodies map the lay of the land of our souls and provide an ongoing commentary about the unconscious forces acting upon us.
 Choosing to be intentional about tapping into this deep wisdom marks a major transition in the life of every individual.